-Humidity is something we can’t avoid in Florida, and while HVAC systems deal with a lot of moisture regularly, excess amounts of it can cause the system to struggle.
-These problems tend to be less serious than the ones caused by pests, but they can still cost you in repair and energy costs.
+Humidity is something we can’t avoid in Florida!
+While HVAC systems deal with a lot of moisture regularly, excess amounts of it can cause the system to struggle.

 Humidity’s Effect on Heating

-As long as you don’t overdo it with dehumidifiers, this should be a problem that’s easy to avoid.
-If you do need to take action, then there are humidifiers that can be built into an old HVAC system or that come with newer ones.
-When it comes to cooling, however, it’s a different story.
+As long as you don’t overdo it with dehumidifiers, this should be a problem that’s easy to avoid due to the high Florida humidity.
+But, if you do need to take action, then there are humidifiers that can be built into your HVAC system.

 Humidity’s Effect on Cooling

-Because the humidity is high year-round, cooling your home is a much bigger concern in Florida than heating it.
-Air conditioners are designed to take heat and moisture out of the air, but when the moisture levels are too high, this can cause your HVAC system to overheat.
+Because the humidity is high here year-round — and your air conditioner or heat pump is handling most of the heavy HVAC work throughout each year — humidity is a big concern.
+Air conditioners are designed to take heat and moisture out of the air, but when the moisture levels are too high this can cause your air conditioning system to overheat.

-Aside from your home feeling much hotter than it is, the inverse of what happens when there’s too little moisture, it can also cause these issues.
+Aside from your home feeling much hotter than it is, it can cause other issues as well.

 - Foggy windows.

-Preventing too much humidity from getting into your systems can be accomplished best by using a properly sized air conditioner, as ones that are too big or too small will struggle to find the right humidity level for your home.
-Another way is to have a dehumidifier installed in your system or install one that comes with one.
+Preventing too much humidity from getting into your systems can be accomplished best by using a properly sized air conditioner.
+Another way is to have a dehumidifier installed in your system, or upgrade to a new HVAC system that incorporates one.